 6. To be sure RTSP still works, reboot the camera and try again.

 Although the settings page contains options to set static IP, attempting to do so will result in loss of connection and require a factory reset.
 I suggest setting static IP for this camera on your router instead, while leaving DHCP enabled on the camera itself.
-Night vision picture quality is satisfactory, even if the IR LEDs sensor might switch fast enough in certain circumstances.
+Night vision picture quality is satisfactory, even if the IR LEDs sensor might not switch fast enough under certain circumstances.
 Unlike the Floureon camera, frame snapshot is not supported and can only be done via a third party tool such as FFmpeg.
 There is also no web, FTP or telnet access to the footage, so whatever stored on the SD card would be useless unless the camera SD card is removed for inspection.
 I ended up using a separate Raspberry Pi running FFmpeg which constantly captures videos from the camera and make them available for local access.

 There is no configuration option for NTP server and no integrated battery to store the time on this camera, so the camera time will revert back to 1980 after a reboot following a power loss if access to the manufacturer NTP server is not available.
 I have yet to find a solution for this issue, which frequently occurs in my setup as the camera is not allowed to access the Internet for security reason.
 The unexpected change in time might cause FFmpeg to hang while recording the RTSP stream and introduces the need to restart FFmpeg if a hang is detected (e.g. recorded file not updated for more than a few minutes).
 A simple workaround would be to start the mobile app under such circumstances and access the camera from the app (which might require several attempts), which would then set the time correctly again.
 An approach would be to perform a careful study of the network traffic to find out the exact NTP server being used and whitelist it on the router, or perhaps reverse engineering the mobile app to find out the protocol needed to set the camera time remotely.
 Neither is worth the efforts in my opinion.